Ligaan/Ligaan.github.io/_posts/2024-01-24-RL-Environments.md

 When training an agent in an environment with a RL algorithms one of the key points in whether or not it learns how to solve environment is the reward system.
 A good reward system could stimulate the agent to learn better and faster while a bad reward system could make the agent fail to learn something usefull.
 This shows some of the [gym environments](https://github.com/openai/gym/tree/master/gym/envs) whic might be a good space to look for examples.

-The environment that I will present also contains tools for building new tracks due to the never ending posibility for the agent to overspecialize on one specific environment and from there on be incapable of solving other environments.

 Lest start by creating some structs that we will use later

 This will store all the information that you will need for loading/saving a track